signalfx/splunk-otel-collector/deployments/salt/README.md

 - Amazon Linux: 2
 - CentOS / Red Hat / Oracle: 7, 8
 - Debian: 9, 10
 - SUSE: 12, 15 (**Note:** Only for collector versions v0.34.0 or higher.
-Log collection with Fluentd not currently supported.)
+Log collection with fluentd not currently supported.)
 - Ubuntu: 16.04, 18.04, 20.04

 ## Prerequisites